 This average reduces the noise induced by the gradient estimates but may be sign-dependent.
 Thus, one may rely on the following cumulative gains which are also considered in the experiments,

-Starting from $G_0=(0,\ldots,0)$, the total gain $G_n$ is updated in a online manner during the \textit{exploitation} phase using the update rule $G_{n+1} = G_{n} + (\widetilde{G}_T-G_n)/(n+1).$ Once the average cumulative gains are computed, one needs to normalize them to obtain probability weights.
+Starting from $G_0=(0,\ldots,0)$, the total gain $G_n$ is updated in a online manner during the \textit{exploitation} phase using the update rule $G_{n+1} = G_{n} + (\widetilde{G}_T-G_n)/(n+1)$.
+Once the average cumulative gains are computed, one needs to normalize them to obtain probability weights.
 Such normalization can be done by a natural $\ell_1$-reweighting or a softmax operator with a parameter $\eta >0$.
-To cover both cases, consider the normalizing function $\varphi:\rset^p \to \rset^p$ defined by $\varphi(x)^{(k)} = |x^{(k)}|/\sum_{j=1}^p |x^{(j)}|$ or $\varphi(x)^{(k)} = \exp(\eta x^{(k)})/\sum_{j=1}^p \exp(\eta x^{(j)}).$ Following the sequential approach of the EXP3 algorithm \cite{auer2002finite,auer2002nonstochastic}, the probability weights are updated through a mixture between the normalized average cumulative gains $\varphi(G_n)$ and a uniform distribution.
+To cover both cases, consider the normalizing function $\varphi:\rset^p \to \rset^p$ defined by $\varphi(x)^{(k)} = |x^{(k)}|/\sum_{j=1}^p |x^{(j)}|$ or $\varphi(x)^{(k)} = \exp(\eta x^{(k)})/\sum_{j=1}^p \exp(\eta x^{(j)})$.
+Following the sequential approach of the EXP3 algorithm \citep{auer2002finite,auer2002nonstochastic}, the probability weights are updated through a mixture between the normalized average cumulative gains $\varphi(G_n)$ and a uniform distribution.
 The former term takes into account the knowledge of the gains by exploiting the rewards while the latter ensures exploration.
 Given a sequence $(\lambda_n) \in [0,1]^{\nset}$, we have for all $k\in \llbracket 1,p \rrbracket$,

-As a corollary of Theorem \ref{th:convergence_as_csgd}, the sequence of iterates $(\theta_t)_{t \in \nset}$ obtained by MUSKETEER converges almost surely, \textit{i.e.} $\theta_t \to \theta^\star$ as $t \to +\infty$.
-Since $\nabla f$ is continuous, the gradients $\nabla f(\theta_t)$ get smaller through the iterations and the softmax weights get closer to $1/p$.
+In view of Theorem \ref{th:convergence_as_csgd}, the convergence of the sequence of iterates $(\theta_t)_{t \in \nset}$ obtained by MUSKETEER relies on the extended Robbins-Monro condition $\sum_{t \geq 1} \beta_t \gamma_t = +\infty$ which is implied by the weaker condition $\sum_{t\geq 1} \lambda_t \gamma_t = +\infty$ for both $\ell_1$ and softmax weights.
+Observe that such a constraint is easily verified with either a fixed value $\lambda_t \equiv \lambda$ in the mixture update or more generally a slowly decreasing sequence, e.g. $\lambda_t = 1/\log(t)$.
+Since the gradients $\nabla f(\theta_t)$ get smaller through the iterations, the softmax weights get closer to $1/p$.
 Thus, in the asymptotic regime, there is no favorable directions among all the possible gradient directions.
-Hence, near the optimum, the \textit{coordinate sampling policy} of MUSKETEER is likely to treat all the coordinates equally.
+Hence, near the optimum, the \textit{coordinate sampling policy} of MUSKETEER with softmax weights is likely to treat all the coordinates equally.